Here are the basic requirements for running Proclaim on Windows or macOS. If you’re experiencing repeated crashes, view this troubleshooting article.

 Why no hardware requirements for Mac?
 Due to Apple’s control of the hardware for Macintosh computers, your hardware will generally be adequate to run Proclaim if your Mac supports the minimum required macOS version.

-By the end of July 2020, Proclaim will officially drop support for the following operating systems:
+In July 2020, Proclaim dropped support for the following operating systems:

 - Windows 7 SP 1